spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

               "BELCH/ipv4/ip.c",  "BELCH/ipv4/ip_frag.c"]
 ```

-### B) BuildDir() copies the external files from the source directory into the working area.
+### B) VariantDir() copies the external files from the source directory into the working area.

-In doing so, [BuildDir](BuildDir)() has to put those files into the working area somewhere so that it can avoid name collisions.
+In doing so, [VariantDir](VariantDir)() has to put those files into the working area somewhere so that it can avoid name collisions.
 It does so by setting the build directory equivalent to prefix name.

-*This* is the fact that everybody focuses on and gives [BuildDir](BuildDir)() its' name.
+*This* is the fact that everybody focuses on and gives [VariantDir](VariantDir)() its' name.
 Going back to the original sconscript, let's take a look at the organization of the build directory after scons gets through running:

 ```txt